 As can be observed, in Honduras, Guatemala and Indonesia, fiscal income redistribution is quite limited while in Argentina, Georgia, South Africa and Brazil, it is of a relevant magnitude.
 Colombia is in the middle of these two groups.
 One can observe that South Africa is the country that redistributes the most but it still remains the most unequal of all twenty-five.
-It is interesting to note that although Brazil and Colombia start out with similar market income inequality, Brazil reduces inequality considerably while Colombia does not.
-Similarly, Mexico, Costa Rica and Guatemala start out with similar levels of market income inequality but Mexico and Costa Rica reduce inequality by more.
+It is interesting to note that although Brazil and Colombia does not.
+Similarly, Mexico, Costa Rica and Guatemala start out with similar levels of market income inequality by more.
 Ethiopia is the less unequal of all twenty-five and fiscal redistribution is also the smallest in order of magnitude.
 In almost all cases, the largest change in inequality occurs between consumable and final income.
 This is not surprising given the fact that governments spend more on education and health than on direct transfers and pensions.
 However, one should not make sweeping conclusions from this result because-as discussed above-inkind transfers are valued at average government cost which is not really a measure of the "true" value of these services to the individuals who use them.

 Panels A and B in Figure 3 show that the patterns of inequality decline are similar whether one looks at the scenario in which contributory pensions are considered deferred income (and, thus, part of market income) or with pensions as transfers.
-In Argentina, Armenia, Russia, and Uruguay, the redistributive effect is considerably larger when contributory pensions are treated as a transfer.
+In Argentina, Armenia, Brazil, Russia, and Uruguay, the redistributive effect is considerably larger when contributory pensions are treated as a transfer.
 These are countries with higher coverage and an older population.
 In Chile, Costa Rica, Ecuador, and Jordan, the effect is larger but very slightly.
-Interestingly, in Bolivia, Brazil, Colombia, Dominican Republic, El Salvador, Honduras, Mexico, and Tunisia, the redistributive effect is smaller when contributory pensions are considered a government transfer versus deferred income.
+Interestingly, in Bolivia, Colombia, El Salvador, Honduras, Mexico, Nicaragua, and Tunisia, the redistributive effect is smaller when contributory pensions are considered a government transfer versus deferred income.